Peter Sagan

-Sagan is considered one of cycling's greatest talents, having earned many prestigious victories, including three consecutive World Championships, one European Championship, two Paris–Nice stages, seven Tirreno–Adriatico stages, one in the Tour de Romandie, three and the overall classification in the Tour de Pologne, a record seventeen stages and the overall in the Tour of California, and another fifteen in the Tour de Suisse.
+Sagan is considered a generational talent, having earned many prestigious victories out of a total of 121 professional wins.
+His most notable achievements were an unprecedented three consecutive men's road race World Championships from 2015-2017 inclusive, and his record seven Points classifications in the Tour de France.
+He also won two of cycling's monuments, the Tour of Flanders (2016) and Paris–Roubaix (2018), and was awarded the prestigious Vélo d'Or in 2016, the season when he also topped the UCI World Ranking.

-He has won a number of classics, including the Monument races Paris-Roubaix and Tour of Flanders, three Gent–Wevelgem races and E3 Harelbeke, together with eighteen stages in Grand Tours: twelve at the Tour de France, four at the Vuelta a España, and two at the Giro d'Italia.
-After having become the first rider to win the points classification of the Tour de France on his first five attempts, he went on to win it a record seven times, in 2012, 2013, 2014, 2015, 2016, 2018 and 2019.

-Following his win at the 2017 UCI World Road Race Championships, Sagan wore the rainbow jersey for the duration of 2018 for an unprecedented third consecutive season.

 Early life and amateur career

 Born in Žilina, Peter Sagan is the youngest child among three brothers and a sister.
 He was brought up by his sister as his parents spent most of the day taking care of a small grocery shop they own in his hometown.
-His older brother Juraj Sagan is also a professional cyclist, and is also a member of the TotalEnergies team.
+His older brother Juraj Sagan was also a professional cyclist, and was also a member of the TotalEnergies team.

 Sagan started to ride bikes at the age of nine when he joined Cyklistický spolok Žilina, a small local club in his home town.
 Throughout his junior years Sagan rode both mountain bikes and road bikes, and was well known for his unconventional style of riding in tennis shoes and T-shirts and drinking just pure water.
 Sagan drew a significant amount of attention when he appeared at the Slovak Cup with a bicycle borrowed from his sister.
 Sagan had mistakenly sold his own and had not received a spare from the Velosprint sponsor in time.
 He won the race despite riding a supermarket bike with poor brakes and limited gearing.